sebasque/sebasque/README.md

 ### Hi there 👋

-* I'm a software engineer at DoorDash 👍
+* I'm a software engineer at DoorDash 🍕
-* I live and breathe iOS and Swift, but I also know my way around other tech too 👨🏼‍💻
+* I live and breathe iOS and Swift, but I also know my way around other tech 👨🏼‍💻
 * I love running and performing DJ sets for my friends 🎧

 #### Contact 💌